HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/SOLID Objects.md

 ![god class library card](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/uml/roleinterfaces.png)

 Now instead of cluttering you realizations with useless methods, your systems is now cluttered with role interfaces.
 This is a benevolent kind of clutter.
 Because more objects and looser dependencies make for a maintainable and therefore elegant system (in the same way a language with more words have less chances for ambiguity).
-Because of this clutter you can have rich polymorphism without sacrificing ISP.
-Although be careful not to over do it though.
+Because of this clutter, you can have rich polymorphism without sacrificing ISP.
+Although be careful not to overdo it though.
 You wouldn't want a role interface for every conceivable method out there.

 When you have role interfaces, you can refine lines of your code by describing which exact role interface applies.
-For example, instead if writing transfer to be an process which is `Account` to `Account` they are `TransferSenderAccount` to `TransferRecipientAccount`.
+For example, instead of writing `transfer` to be an process which is `Account` to `Account` they are `TransferSenderAccount` to `TransferRecipientAccount`.

 ### Dependency Inversion Principle